joshuasir/form-fill-chat/README.md

 dfx start --background
 dfx deploy
 ```
-✅ Important: Make sure your backend canister is deployed.
+✅ Important: Make sure your Identity canister is deployed.
 It's required for authentication.

 ### 3. Set Up Environment Variables
 Create a .env file in the root directory and configure your environment variables: